rpominov/fun-task/docs/exceptions.md

 What about Node?
 First of all, have to say that I'm not really an expert in Node or other server side technologies.
 But I have some expirience.
 With that said let's continue.
 We could restart the server on each unhandled exception, but this is problematic because server usually handles several requests concurently at the same time.
 So if we restart the server not only request that faced a bug will fail, but all other requests that happen to be handled at the same time will fail as well.
 Perhaps a better approach, and what is usually done, is to wrap all the code that responsible for handling each request to some sort of `try...catch` block and when a error happens fail only one request.
 Although we can't use `try...catch` of course because the code is asynchronous.
 So we should use some async abstraction that can provide this functionality (e.g. Promises).

+Another option for Node is to let server crash.
+Yes, this will result in forcefully ending the execution of all other connections, resulting in more than a single user getting an error.
+But we will benefit from the crash by taking heap snapshots etc.

+Also in Node we can use the `uncaughtException` event combined with a tool like [naught](https://github.com/andrewrk/naught).
+Here is a qoute from naught docs:

+> Using naught a worker can use the 'offline' message to announce that it is dying.
+At this point, naught prevents it from accepting new connections and spawns a replacement worker, allowing the dying worker to finish up with its current connections and do any cleanup necessary before finally perishing.

 This is how a bug can be handled in a program.
 But more importantly we should _fix_ bugs!
 In order to do so we need to find out about them, therefore a really good idea will be to setup some kind of automated reporting system (e.g. Sentry).
 This can and should be done in both cases in browser and on the server (this is the _one thing_ I mentioned earlier).
 Also if we want to debug bugs it's important that code that handles bugs don't stay in our way (more on it later).

 ## What is problematic about Promises